812 Naval Air Squadron: Firefly (1946-1953)

-Third reformation
+Gannet AS.1 (1955-1956)

 The squadron was reformed for a third time at Eglinton on 7 November 1955 as an anti-submarine squadron, flying the Fairey Gannet.
 In April 1956 it sailed to the Mediterranean in Eagle, taking part in visits and exercises before flying home from Malta, and was disbanded on arrival at Lee-on-Solent on 13 December 1956.

+Aircraft flown

+The squadron has flown a number of different aircraft types, including: